stephanie82203/Stat4601-Final-Project/README.md

 - Showed pros and cons of supervised vs unsupervised approaches

 ### Report Writing
 Members : David Wu , Haroun Sheikh
 - Led the writing of the final report
 - All members contributed to editing and reviewing

 ### Final Proofread
 Members : Haroun Sheikh
-- Make sure everything is good including all the code.
+- Assisted in completing unfinished code components
+- Reviewed and ensured functionality of the final codebase